morgan3d/misc/jsvectorify/README.md

 be frozen as well.

 In this case, rather than the mutating operators giving an error, they construct new output arguments.
-This means that if you use `Object.freeze` when you create your original vectors then they will have semantics similar to JavaScript Strings or Numbers.
+This means that if you use `Object.freeze` when you create your original vectors, then they will have semantics similar to JavaScript Strings or Numbers.
 For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ JavaScript